 Case Studies

-Arizona: This Case Study describes Arizona's Ability to Pay Benchcard which gives judges guidance and considerations for making determinations about a person's ability to pay fines and fees.
+Arizona: This Case Study describes Arizona's Ability to Pay Bench Card which gives judges guidance and considerations for making determinations about a person's ability to pay fines and fees.

-Delaware: This Case Study describes steps that Delaware has taken to reduce or eliminate criminal fees in a variety of case types, including the creation the multi-stakeholder Criminal Legal System Imposed Debt Study Group to make recommendations about legislative, state budget, and judicial policies.
+Delaware: This Case Study describes steps that Delaware has taken to reduce or eliminate criminal fees in a variety of case types, including the creation of the multi-stakeholder Criminal Legal System Imposed Debt Study Group to make recommendations about legislative, state budget, and judicial policies.
 This case study also looks at other reforms including eliminating driver's license suspension as a result of failure to pay fines or fees and collecting data related to particular fees.

 New Jersey: This Case Study describes recent reforms in New Jersey related to fines and fees, including dismissal of old, minor municipal court matters to eliminate outstanding fines, fees, and warrants; reforms related to payment plans and payment alternatives; and eliminated fees for public defender services.